beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 different times.

-If you think about it, the times a movie is showing is more data attached to the _theater_, and not really data attached to the the _movie_.
+If you think about it, the times a movie is showing is more data attached to the _theater_, and not really data attached to the _movie_.
 It would make no sense for Disney to say, "Coming this Winter:
 Star Wars Episode 47, at 8 pm and 10 pm!"
 They don't know when theaters are going to show the movie!